romainljsimon/moonwalk/README.md

 # Random Walk and Brownian Motion Simulation on the Sphere

 This project provides a simulation framework for modeling various types of random walks, including Brownian motion of a point on the sphere and the random walk of a coordinate system on the sphre.
 Additional configurable parameters such as walls and different observables are implemented.
 The simulation supports dynamic configurations via a TOML file, allowing users to easily control the simulation parameters and output settings.
-DO NOT USE BROWNIAN YET.
-THIS WILL BE CHANGED SOON.

 ## Download the project